 "I'm… not really fond of cakes…" Avegaille muttered hesitantly.
 She closed the door and walked up to her mother.

 "Don't be ridiculous, you used to love them when you were younger," Mrs. Stewart rebutted and patted her daughter's head.
 Then, she noticed that someone was on the sofa and approached her.
 "Oh?
-Since when did you started making friends with people around here?"
+Since when did you start making friends with people around here?"

 "Ack!
 I forgot… she's Nicole May Rustford," Avegaille replied and ran up to the sofa where Nicole May was.
 "I just met her earlier this morning…"